 Ana previously worked for Child Protective Services and witnessed firsthand the effects of abuse and neglect on the children in our community.
 She wanted to work for a company that seeks to heal those wounds.
 Ana grew up in an impoverished neighborhood that was further devastated by substance abuse and violence.
 Her family was a protective factor for her; however, many of her peers were not as lucky.
 She wanted to work in a field where she could help children and families thrive.
 Ana studied Clinical Psychology at the University of New Mexico, prior to this she completed her Bachelor’s in Psychology in New York City at Hunter College.
 She is originally from the Dominican Republic and moved to Brooklyn, NY with her family in the 80s.
 From there on Ana would spend the school year in NYC and the summers in the Dominican Republic.
 She comes from a huge family and loves to spend as much time with them as possible.
 Ana and her partner have 2 dogs and love to go hiking with them.
 She loves to paint and write.
 She also loves architecture and home design shows!

-Bobbie is with TCL because she believe in providing quality therapy to the kiddos and their families of her home state of New Mexico.
+Bobbie joined TCL because she believes in providing quality therapy to the kiddos and their families of her home state of New Mexico.
 Some of TCL's core values of being positive, working hard, and creating solutions are things that resonate within her and her own personal values.
 Bobbie feels she can learn an extraordinary amount from the clients and staff here and is excited to begin her journey of becoming an independently licensed social worker and work with some seriously skilled people!
 Bobbie chose the mental health industry because she has always had a fascination with the human mind and condition.
-Further than this, she has found an inspiration in herself to help others struggling with certain experiences.
-Bobbie loves working with children and their families and feels truly fulfilled when she can make even a small difference in their lives.
 Bobbie completed her undergraduate degree at New Mexico State University (NMSU) in Las Cruces, she graduated with her Psychology degree in 2015.
 Then she got her graduate Masters in Social Work degree in 2019 at Western New Mexico University (WNMU).
-Bobbie grew up in the little town of Alamogordo, New Mexico which is right next to White Sands National Monument and Holloman Air Force Base where her mom was stationed at while growing up.
-She has also lived in Las Cruces, New Mexico for college and now Albuquerque, New Mexico.
-Bobbie recently hiked a glacier in Alaska which was super incredible!
-She also loves the ocean; she lived in San Clemente, California for 2.5 years before moving back to New Mexico and her obsession only increased!
-Some of her top hobbies would include traveling, hiking, going to beaches, trying new foods, exercising, and spending time with her loved ones.
-She has no pets but her parents have a mini double dapple dachshund named Babo who she treat as her own.
-No children either, but her and her husband have a few succulent plants they enjoy taking care of for now!
+Bobbie grew up in the little town of Alamogordo, New Mexico which is right next to White Sands National Monument and Holloman Air Force Base.
+Bobbie loves the ocean and some of her top hobbies would include traveling, hiking, going to beaches, trying new foods, exercising, and spending time with her loved ones.

 Megan is a BMS with TCL because she has always wanted to work with people.
 TCL's values in their work, people, and community attracted her to the position and pushed her to apply as a BMS.
 She is from the Four Corners area of New Mexico, a small community on the Navajo Nation called Sanostee.
 She is currently a student studying Psychological Sciences and Sociology at Northern Arizona University in Flagstaff, AZ.
 Megan chose this field because she initially wanted a career where she can be social and work with people.
 The love Megan has for people and the recognition for the need for more mental health care resources pushed her into the industry.